darrenteohwy/Excel-Project-Data-Analytics/README.md

 # Excel Project-Data Analytics
-A project that showcases my learnings in Excel
+A project that showcases my learnings in Excel based on following the Youtube Excel Course by Luke Barousse.